mchalapuk/folders/README.md

 ln -s folders all-repos
 ```

-New group is be used when running the script via `all-repos` symlink.
+New group is used when running the script via `all-repos` symlink.

 ```
 all-repos add ~/code/*